|

 Chart: Measure 11 Prisoners By Crime

 Oregon experienced a huge increase in violent crime from 1960 through 1985.
 The violent crime rate remained near its peak level through 1995.
 It then decreased every year for seven consecutive years through 2002.
-In 2003 and 2004, Oregon's violent crime rate increased slightly.
-It dropped again in 2005 and 2006
+From 1995 to 2009, Oregon's violent crime rate decreased by 51 percent.

 Chart: Oregon and U.S. Violent Crime Rates